hp-77/EstateVista/README.md

 - **Express.js**: As the backend framework, offering robust features for web and mobile applications.
 - **React.js**: For the frontend, creating dynamic and responsive user interfaces.
 - **Node.js**: For the server-side runtime environment, ensuring high performance and scalability.
+- **Socket.io**: For Realtime seamless messages and chating.
+- **React-Quill**: For Robust Text Editor for posting about estate views.

 ## Features